franzbu/EnhancedSpaces.spoon/README.md

 # EnhancedSpaces

 ## First Things First: Who Is This For?
-Every power user sooner or later feels restricted by the confinements of a single screen; there is no such thing as too much space.
+Every power user sooner or later feels restricted by the confinements of a single screen; there simply is no such thing as too much space.
 While a multi-monitor arrangement provides the obvious remedy, there is a lesser-known solution that enables the user to have more than one screen on a single display: virtual screens or, as they are called in EnhancedSpaces, mSpaces.

 mSpaces have both advantages and disadvantages compared to multi-monitor arrangements.
 One of the advantages is that you don't have to move your head around to look at another screen - using mSpaces is like making the monitors of your multi-monitor arrangement swap by means of a keyboard shortcut.
 An obvious disadvantage of mSpaces is that you can't look at more than one of them at a time; however, while every user has a different workflow, for many of us that is simply unnecessary, in which case the benefits of mSpaces comfortably outweigh the downsides.